 “Death, taxes and childbirth!
 There’s never any convenient time for any of them.” ― Margaret Mitchell, Gone with the Wind

-As reported earlier this month in Computer Weekly, Lloyds Banking Group is the latest organisation to phase out its use of contractors who engage with the firm via personal service companies, in preparation for the IR35 tax reforms being extended to the private sector from April 2020.
+As reported in October 2019 in Computer Weekly, Lloyds Banking Group was the latest organisation to phase out its use of contractors who engage with the firm via personal service companies, in preparation for the IR35 tax reforms being extended to the private sector.

 IR35 describes two sets of tax legislation that are designed to combat tax avoidance by workers and the firms hiring them – those who are supplying their services to clients via an intermediary, such as a limited company, but who would be an employee if the intermediary were not used.